petedavisdev/petedavis.dev/_notes/stackedit.md

 I wanted to store my notes in GitHub and keep notes in different repos alongside projects they related to, but I soon ran into a problem.a

 A good note taking workflow should minimise any time between having an idea and recording it.
-If you have to navigating to , into the correct branch, finding the note getting into edit mode, manually making commits.
+If you have to navigate to the correct repo, branch, folder, edit mode, manually making commits.

 ## Benefits